blukatdevelopment/UnchainedWorldsOld/keeper_info/book_of_maladies.md

 |   10 | Feast on the flesh of your respective creature (bear, wolf, giant rat) |
 +------+------------------------------------------------------------------------+
 ```

-#### Cures
-When someone diagnoses their malignant lycanthropy, roll on the abpvetable
-for a cure for this particular case.

 ## Diseases
 When a character is created with a negative constitution modifier, it is often